Where can I get a lateral flow test in Edinburgh? Test centres near me, how much they cost and how long they take

 But you can also visit a local community testing site to take a lateral flow test, or order from the National Testing Centre by calling 119.

 In Edinburgh, walk-in lateral flow testing facilities and home testing kits to collect for free can currently be found at:

-Those attending one of these two sites are required to register upon arrival using their smartphone or through a community test centre team member if you don’t have one.
+Those attending one of these sites are required to register upon arrival using their smartphone, or through a community test centre team member if you don’t have one.

 Children under the age of 16 must be accompanied by an adult or guardian.

 After you have performed your lateral flow test and given it to a team member to be analysed, you will be asked to return home and will receive your lateral flow test result via text roughly 45 minutes after completion.

 Those without a smartphone will be asked to await their result in a waiting area at the test site.

 How do I get a lateral flow test for Edinburgh travel?